playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 ![The image of the cluster0 with the "connect" button highlighted](./mongodb_atlas_connect.png)

-This will bring up the dialog of cluster.
+This will bring up the dialog for the cluster.
 You'll see different connection options for Mongo Shell, Compass, or various drivers.
-Since we'll be using the NodeJS driver to connect our code, we'll select "Connect Your Application"
+Since we'll be using the NodeJS driver to connect our code, we'll select "Connect Your Application".

 ![Showing the first dialog of "create cluster"](./db_connect_1.png)